eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

     }

-Functions defined by the JavaScript module are considered to belong to a package formed by replacing every `-` in the npm module name with a `.`.
+Functions defined by the JavaScript module are considered to belong to a package formed by replacing every `-` (dash) in the npm module name with a `.` (period).
 Naturally, such functions may only be called from within a `dynamic` block.

 <!-- try: -->
     import left.pad {